Source materials for "Conversations With Crazy Horse" by Bruce Brown

 White Cow Bull said: "The other soldiers were shooting at us now.
 The man who seemed to be the soldier chief was firing his heavy rifle fast.
 I aimed my repeater at him and fired.
 I saw him fall out of his saddle and hit the water."

 Then an amazing thing happened.
-White Cow Bull said as soon as the officer on the "sorrel horse with... four white stockings" hit the water, Custer's charge came to an immediate and complete halt in the middle of the river.
+White Cow Bull said as soon as the officer on the "sorrel horse with... four white stockings" hit the water, the American charge came to an immediate and complete halt in the middle of the river.
 White Cow Bull said Custer's men "all reined up their horses and gathered around where he had fallen."

 White Cow Bull said he saw several American soldiers quickly dismount in the middle of the river and apparently pull the fallen officer's body out of the water.
+(The American soldiers who jumped in the river were probably one or more of the four Custer family members with Custer when he fell, including his brothers Thomas and Boston.)

 White Cow Bull said the officer he shot in the middle of the Little Bighorn was wearing buckskin and riding a "sorrel horse with... four white stockings."
 He said the officer had a mustache and a "big hat" and was "firing his heavy rifle fast" as he led the charge across the Little Bighorn.